naschorr/arp-cleaner/README.md

 Just download and run as an administrator.

-If you play Halo Online on Evolve and you're nervous because you just heard about ARP poisoning...
-Don't be.
-Evolve should take care of everything, but if you're paranoid feel free to use this script.
+Don't be nervous if you started playing Halo Online on Evolve and started hearing about ARP poisoning.
+Evolve shoud take care of everything to keep you safe, but if you're paranoid then feel free to use this script.